-If you’ve ever tried to lose weight, chances are potatoes were one of the first foods you thought you had to cut out.
-They’re often lumped into the “bad carbs” category, right alongside bread and pasta.
-But the truth is, potatoes might actually be one of the most helpful foods you can eat when you’re trying to lose weight.
+If you’ve ever tried to lose weight, you might have wondered: Are potatoes good for weight loss?
+They’re often lumped into the “bad carbs” category alongside bread and pasta, but the truth is, potatoes can actually be one of the most helpful foods for fat loss.

-Not only are potatoes filling, affordable, and versatile, they can also support satiety, energy, and consistency — three things that matter far more for fat loss than cutting carbs entirely.
+Potatoes are filling, affordable, and versatile, helping support satiety, steady energy, and consistency — three factors far more important for weight loss than cutting carbs entirely.

-The problem isn’t potatoes themselves.
-It’s usually how they’re prepared and what they’re paired with.
+The key isn’t the potatoes themselves; it’s usually how they’re prepared and what they’re paired with.

 Potatoes Are One of the Most Filling Foods You Can Eat